 - a.
 Scholastic: student athletes must pass a minimum of 3 credits during the preceding semester.
 If English was taken the previous semester, it must have been passed. - b.
-Age: must not turn 19 on or before October 16 - c.
-Insurance and Physical: must have medical insurance and a certified physical examination on the North Carolina High School Athletic Association Sport Pre-Participation Examination Form.
+Age: must not turn 19 on or before October 16 and may not exceed 8 semesters upon initial enrollment in the 9th grade. - Insurance and Physical: must have medical insurance and a certified physical examination on the North Carolina High School Athletic Association Sport Pre-Participation Examination Form.

-21. Video Cameras
+20. Video Cameras